 Just married?
-Here’s how you and your partner can work together toward financial freedom.
+Here's how you and your partner can create a financial plan together to reach your goals.

 The day after my wedding, the last thing I was thinking of was our financial plan.
 I did feel some financial relief that some of the big expenses were over, but I knew we still had a lot of work to do.
 Getting married was one of the best decisions I ever made.
 However, weddings are not cheap, and we paid for ours in cash despite having debt.